BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 ## Visualization of output

-While scrolling through the kraken2 outputs can be fun and somewhat alarming, it is not the most efficent or user friendly way of eyeballing your sample.
+While scrolling through the kraken2 outputs can be fun and somewhat alarming, it is not the most efficient or user friendly way of eyeballing your sample.
 Here we present two methods to display rough community composition of the sample in a user friendly and interactive way.

 ### Krona

 Krona produces an interactive `.html` file based on your `--report` file.
 While not fully integrated with kraken2, the use of the report file gives an overall approximation of your sample diversity based on individual reads.
-Try this on the  kraken outputs from the different databses and/or basecalling modes.
+Try this on the kraken outputs from the different databases and/or basecalling modes.

 ```